-The Truth Will Unite Us: Ida B. Wells and the Jacks Letter (and Some Vindication for Frances Willard)
+The Truth Will Unite Us: Ida B. Wells, Fake Hate Crimes and the Jacks Letter (and Some Vindication for Frances Willard)

 Please note: I have chosen to include the entire text of the letters, because they are hard to find online, and do not always appear in search results.
 I also included them because I don’t want any snippet to be taken out of context.

 Please also note: There are quotations from Wells and her contemporaries (ca. 1890s), in addition to quotes from contemporary (ca. 1890s) newspapers in which they use the words “negro” and “colored.”
 I use these words only in direct quotes, not in my own analysis or narrative.

 In early 1895, Mrs. Josephine St. P. Ruffin received a letter from Florence Balgarnie, leader of the Anti-Lynching League of England and long-time radical suffragette.

 Ruffin was an early suffragette and co-founder of the American Woman Suffrage Association (AWSA) in Boston, a member of the New England Woman's Press Association, and a writer for The Courant.
 In 1886, Ruffin founded the Woman's Era, the country's first newspaper published by and for African-American women.
 Two years later, Ruffin organized the Woman's Era Club, an advocacy group for black women; in 1895 she organized the National Federation of Afro-American Women.

 Balgarnie stated in her letter to Ruffin that she had recently received a letter from Mr. John W. Jacks, who was, at the time, owner of a small-town newspaper and President of the Missouri Press Association.